3Sm0k1nG2/Virtual-World-With-Self-Driving-Cars-JS/ISSUES.md

 Moving a point connected via a single road to other point crashes the app.
 DATE ISSUED ON - 1 January 2024
 DATE FIXED ON - 1 January 2024

+[ISSUED] 4
+DESCRIPTION
+Road appears above buildings and trees.
+DATE ISSUED ON - 1 January 2024
+DATE FIXED ON - NOT YET